vijaykrishnamurthy-sport/Vijay/_pages/bio.md

 ---

 **Summary**
-20+ years of work experience that comprises of global project management, sports academy entrepreneurship and technology design across geographies (India, US and Europe).
+20+ years of work experience that comprises of technology design, global project management, and sports entrepreneurship and  across geographies (India, US and Europe).

 **Education**
 Ph.D., Sports Management (2019-2022)